Claude Dielna: Sheffield Wednesday

 On 30 August 2014, Dielna signed a three-year deal with English championship side Sheffield Wednesday.
 Dielna's move to the club was welcomed by Réda Johnson.

-Dielna made his debut for the club, where he came on as a substitute for Jacques Maghoma in the last minute, in a 1-0 win over Reading.
-Then, on 6 December 2014, Dielna scored his first goal for the club after coming on as an 88th-minute substitute and scoring the winner in 93rd minute to win 2-1 over Blackburn Rovers.
+Dielna made his debut for the club, where he came on as a substitute for Jacques Maghoma in the last minute, in a 1–0 win over Reading.
+Then, on 6 December 2014, Dielna scored his first goal for the club after coming on as an 88th-minute substitute and scoring the winner in 93rd minute to win 2–1 over Blackburn Rovers.
 His good display in the match earned him included Football League Team of the Week for the Championship.
 Initially out of the first team since joining the club, due to his match fitness and sharpness, Dielna soon established himself in the first team despite facing competitions from Joe Mattock.
 His performance attracted interests from West Brom and Genoa.
 Despite this, he continued that run until an injury struck out for the rest of the season.
 In his first season at Sheffield Wednesday, Dielna made twenty-five appearances and scoring three times in all competitions.

-In the 2015-16 season, Dielna, however, found himself out of the first team, due to his own injury concern and was dropped out by new Manager Carlos Carvalhal.
+In the 2015–16 season, Dielna, however, found himself out of the first team, due to his own injury concern and was dropped out by new Manager Carlos Carvalhal.
 With his future at the club uncertain, Dielna was told by the club that he can leave the club on loan.
 He was subsequently loaned out to Slovan Bratislava for the rest of the season.
-He made his Slovan Bratislava debut, where he came on as a second-half substitute, in a 1-0 win over Železiarne Podbrezová on 5 March 2016.
+He made his Slovan Bratislava debut, where he came on as a second-half substitute, in a 1–0 win over Železiarne Podbrezová on 5 March 2016.
 Dielna went on to make six appearances for the club before returning to his parent club at the end of the season.

-In the 2016-17 season, Dielna was placed on a transfer list by Manager Carvalhal upon returning to his parent club.
+In the 2016–17 season, Dielna was placed on a transfer list by Manager Carvalhal upon returning to his parent club.
 Amid to being placed on the transfer list, Dielna was disciplined by the club for breaching the club's policy on social media and was subsequently suspended.
-He remained out of the first team throughout the most of the season.
+He remained out of the first team throughout most of the season.
 After being told by the club that he can leave the club, Dielna joined Romanian side Dinamo București on loan for the rest of the season.
-He made his debut for club, starting the whole game, in a 2-1 loss against Concordia Chiajna on 13 February 2017.
+He made his debut for club, starting the whole game, in a 2–1 loss against Concordia Chiajna on 13 February 2017.
 Although he suffered a muscle injury later in the season, Dielna managed to regain his first team since his return and made seventeen appearances for the side.

-Upon returning to his parent club, Dielna was released by the club at the end of the 2016-17 season.
+Upon returning to his parent club, Dielna was released by the club at the end of the 2016–17 season.